-Persons in need of international protection from Afghanistan are the second biggest group of persons registered in Serbia (189,737) and the largest group that actually lodged asylum application (960).
+Persons in need of international protection from Afghanistan are the second biggest group of persons registered in Serbia (189,925) and the largest group that actually lodged asylum application (969).
 However, only 33 Afghans were granted asylum through 22 decisions.
-The vast majority of Afghan applicants absconded the asylum procedure, as it has been the case with Syrians and Iraqis.
+The vast majority of Afghan applicants absconded the asylum procedure, as it has been the case with Syrians and Iragis.

-The Asylum Office rendered 14 decisions granting refugee status to 20 Afghanis on the basis of the risk of persecution which they faced as: interpreters, 428 artists, 429 members of police and other security forces, 430 persons who worked for US companies, 431 SGBV survivors who were subjected to harmful traditional practices (honour killing, consequences of having children out of wedlock) 432 or persons who faced risks of Taliban recruitment.
-433
+The Asylum Office issued 16 decisions granting refugee status to 22 Afghanis on the basis of the risk of persecution which they faced as: interpreters, 498 artists, 499 members of police and other security forces, 500 persons who worked for US companies, 501 SGBV survivors who were subjected to harmful traditional practices (honour killing, consequences of having children out of wedlock)502 or persons who faced risks of Taliban recruitment.503

-Also, a total of 7 decisions granting subsidiary protection was rendered in relation to 13 applicants.
-The subsidiary protection was granted to individuals who belonged to vulnerable categories such as UASC or families with small children who faced the state of general insecurity and arbitrary violence from Taliban.434
+Also, a total of 6 decisions granting subsidiary protection was issued in relation to 10 applicants.
+Subsidiary protection was granted to individuals who belonged to vulnerable categories such as UASC or families with young children who faced the state of general insecurity and arbitrary violence from Taliban.504